alphagov/publishing-api/README.md

 ```

 If you need to run the contract tests against a branch instead of [the
-pact-broker](https://pact-broker.dev.publishing.service.gov.uk/), you can run
+pact-broker][pact-broker], you can run them against your local gds-api-adapters
-them against your local gds-api-adapters directory by setting the `USE_LOCAL_PACT`
+directory by setting the `USE_LOCAL_PACT` env variable.
+This will cause pact to
-env variable.
-This will cause pact to look for the pactfile in
+look for the pactfile in
 `../gds-api-adapters/spec/pacts/gds_api_adapters-publishing_api.json`.
 You can
-additionally override this location by setting the `GDS_API_PACT_PATH`
+additionally override this location by setting the `GDS_API_PACT_PATH` variable.
-variable.

 ## Example API requests